uche-madu/gamma-agents/README.md

 ```

 This tool is **bound to the LLM** and executed during the workflow to retrieve relevant stock data.

+## Evaluation Metrics

+To ensure the accuracy and effectiveness of the predictive models, we use the following evaluation metrics:

+- **Mean Absolute Error (MAE):** Calculates the average magnitude of prediction errors.

 ## Areas for Improvement